 Applicants educated outside the United States should refer to the International Applicant Credentials information at fitnyc.edu/internationalapplicants .

-Applicants whose native language is not English must provide an official Test of English as a Foreign Language (TOEFL) score or an International English Language Testing System (IELTS) score, or a Pearson Test of English (PTE) score.
+Applicants whose native language is not English must provide an official Test of English as a Foreign Language (TOEFL) score, an International English Language Testing System (IELTS) score, or a Pearson Test of English (PTE) score.

 TOEFL: The minimum TOEFL score requirement depends on which test format you are using: